top of page

 What was an average day like for a trans person in the Tenderloin?
 The “Tenderloin Transexual” letter is a powerful artifact for historians because it tells us what life looked like beyond what the textbooks may make one think.
 While most scholars dwell on the harm inflicted on communities like the Tenderloin District, the people who lived there were like everyone else.
 Of course, they were affected by police violence and queerphobia, but their lives didn’t only revolve around those things.
 Were the streets safe?
 No. Was it a risk to present as anything but your biological gender?
 Yes.
 Were there abuses, police violence, hate crimes, sexual assaults, unlawful detainments, street sweeps, transphobia, queerphobia, racism, sexism, drug abuse, homelessness, poverty, and injustices?
 Yes.
 But these things are still happening on our streets today.
 So, what happens when all we talk about are these traumas?
 What happens when historians don’t talk about the real, daily lives of trans and queer people, and only focus on the moments of suffering instead?
 Trans kids grow up to believe trauma is inevitable, death looms, and happiness isn’t attainable.
 When the anonymous ‘Tenderloin Transexual’ had breakfast, studied, went to college, sat for exams, had coffee with friends, poured over philosophy texts, worked hard to make money, she made it clear that she was doing them proudly as herself.
 This wasn’t a unique experience, perhaps just more privileged than those who didn’t live in such a diverse community.
 It may not even be too much of a reach for us to say this could have been an average routine for many Tenderloin District residents: wake up, go to school or work or search for employment, see friends, go on dates, party at gay bars, attend religious services, maybe even a homophile meeting, and then go to sleep.
 Queer and trans people had significant others, slept around, fell in love, and dreamt of becoming philosophy teachers like the "Tenderloin Transeexual," or getting married and having children like Louise Ann, or just being themselves, like Richard.

 This week is Transgender Awareness Week, and we have to talk about the injustices and violence still afflicting trans people around the world.
 But it's not all we have to talk about.
 It’s also a time to reflect, learn, and celebrate.
 Spencer Bergstedt made a video when he turned sixty-one this past May.
 He said, “Today I’m sixty-one, and I feel pretty good about that.
 So, just know that you too can make it to this age and beyond," [19].
 This sentiment is the conclusion of this article.
 Trans history does not have to only be about trauma.
 Past trans people weren’t just lonely, miserable, unhappy people who died young and alone.
 They had found families, community support, friends, lovers, and dreams.
 They grew up, aged, and were incredibly hopeful about their futures despite their circumstances and struggles.
 Through the many joyous, heartwarming, and humorous stories that appear in the Vanguard, it's clear that happiness and contentment were not out of reach for the Tenderloin District’s trans and queer community.
-They were people capable of living happy lives.
+They were people capable of living a happy life.
 As are you.

 Endnotes